mwszekely/preact-transition/README.md

 </Swappable>
 ```

+Also, `Swappable` manipulates the default value of child `useTransition`s' `animateOnMount` so that all components *do not* animate on mount, but once after `Swappable` has mounted, then the children *do* animate when mounted.
+The end result is that the child transitions will appear (or be hidden) instantly on mount, but if a visible child mounts afterwards, it will animate in (this does not carry over to sub-descendants -- just the first "generation" of children).
+You can control this behavior with `childrenAnimateOnMount` (default: `null`).

 `Swappable` uses `display: grid` internally, so you can control whether it uses `grid` or `inline-grid` either by using a `span` instead of a `div` (or any other HTML element that's inline by default), or by passing `inline={true|false}`.

-The `Slide` component this library comes with has special handling for sliding to/from 0 that allows it to work well with scenarios like the following:
+The `Slide` and `Fade` components this library come with special handling for sliding to/from `null` that allows it to work well with scenarios like the following:

 ````tsx
 const [selectedIndex, setSelectedIndex] = useState(0);

 <Swappable>